mg4gh/MGMapViewer/docs/Features/FurtherFeatures/Geocode/nominatim.md

 center position of the map.
 Starting with zoom level 11, this size doubles with each lower zoom level.
 The number of result is limited to 5.

-Nominatim service doesn't provide an autocompletion - so e.g. while the search for "Ladenburge" (without last "r") doesn't return any result, the search for "Ladenburger" returns 5 result of different "Ladenburger" streets in the area.
+Nominatim service doesn't provide an autocompletion - so e.g. while the search for "Hauptst 20, Heidelberg" (without last "r") doesn't return any result, the search for "Hauptstr 20, Heidelberg" returns 5 results.

 #### Reverse Search